Sitecore/Sitecore-Search-TS-SDK-Starter-Kit/README.md

 The home page has the following configuration:

 - 1st section: it is a content block with a locale rule to change the content if you switch the language.
-- 2nd section: a content block with the title (Frequently asked questions) with the same rule than 1st section.
-It also has a `questions` widget below that only shows some questions based on a specific keyphrase.
-- 3rd section: a content block with the title (same mechanism than 2nd section) and a `search` widget with a filter applied (type = blogs).
+- 2nd section: a content block with the title (same mechanism than 2nd section) and a `search` widget with a filter applied (type = blogs).

 Events tracked are: